kebochig/Web-Crawler-using-Beautifulsoup-and-fastapi/README.md

 # WEB CRAWLER

-This app crawls a website and exposes the data via an API
+This app crawls a website to get data, saves them to a database and exposes the data via an API.

 ## Environment Setup